-For accommodation of bicyclists, the designer should review the guidance provided in Section 11.11.
-In general, the designer should provide a minimum 4-foot paved shoulder for shared roadways or a minimum 4-foot bike lane.
+For accommodation of bicyclists, the designer should review the guidance provided in Section 13.2.
+Where accommodations for bicycles are warranted, the designer should provide a minimum 4-foot paved shoulder (beyond the rumble strips/stripes) or a minimum 4-foot bike lane.